scignscape/ntxh/documents/markdown/ctg.md

 #
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(page 72)
 The peace was finally achieved.
-?The war was finally achieved.
+The war was finally achieved.
 The peace lasted for five years.
 The war went on for five years.
-?The peace went on for five years.
+The peace went on for five years.

 #
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(page 75)